 The Border Collie breed is known for dogs that live a bit longer than average.
 It’s not uncommon for them to live to be 14 to 17 years.
 However, it’s pretty rare for them to live as long as Bramble did at 25 years and 89 days.

 #7.
 Pusuke the Shiba Inu Mix

 Pusuke was from Japan, and he was once considered the oldest living dog by the Guinness Book of World Records.
 As a Shiba Inu mix, he was expected to have a reasonably long age since they have an average lifespan of 12 to 15 years as it is.

 On this list, Snookie just barely beat out Adjutant, who comes in fifth place.
-Adjutant lived from 1936 through 1963, and that totaled 27 years and 98 days.
+Adjutant lived from 1936 through 1963, which totaled 27 years and 98 days.

 Even though he’s fifth on the list, he may be the most impressive dog of the bunch.
 The reason for that is that he was a Labrador Retriever, and they live shorter lives on average compared to the others we’re taking a look at here.
 With an average lifespan in the range of 10 to 12 years, that makes living for more than 27 years even more impressive.

 #4.
 Snookie the Pug